 Steps of Scrotal Lift Surgery

-There are several different surgical procedures that can be used for scrotal reconstruction, determined by the unique needs of the patient.
+Several different surgical procedures can be used for scrotal reconstruction, determined by the unique needs of the patient.
 Some men require only a small incision at the base of the penis and the simple excision of excess skin that restores the natural position of the scrotum.
 In cases like this, a local anesthesia agent normally suffices to keep the patient pain-free during the surgery.

 Some men also require skin grafting to reinforce and strengthen scrotal skin or muscle that has been stretched extensively.
 The surgery procedure is usually performed under twilight anesthesia and IV sedation drugs.
 It takes between 30-60 minutes for a board-certified plastic surgeon to perform, depending on the level of complexity and various patient-specific factors.